AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/servicenow-modules.md

  <tbody>
   <tr>
    <td role="rowheader">Connection</td>
-   <td> <p>For instructions about connecting your ServiceNow account to Workfront Fusion, see <a href="#connect-servicenow-to-workfront-fusion" class="MCXref xref">Connect ServiceNow to Workfront Fusion</a> in this article.</p> </td>
+   <td> <p>For instructions about connecting your ServiceNow account to Workfront Fusion, see <a href="#connect-servicenow-to-workfront-fusion" class="MCXref xref">[!UICONTROL Connect ServiceNow] to Workfront Fusion</a> in this article.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">User System ID</td>
-   <td> Enter or map the unique ServiceNow ID of the user that you want the module to deactivate.</td>
+   <td> Enter or map the unique [!DNL ServiceNow] ID of the user that you want the module to deactivate.</td>
   </tr>
  </tbody>
 </table>

 ### Download an attachment {#download-an-attachment}

-This action module downloads an attachment in a ServiceNow record.
+This action module downloads an attachment in a [!DNL ServiceNow] record.

 <table style="table-layout:auto">
  <col>